Fire Alarm Categories Guide for UK Businesses

 Example

-In a multi-story residential apartment building, an L3 system would ensure that smoke detectors are placed in all corridors and common areas leading to escape routes to facilitate safe evacuation.
+In an apartment block, an L3 system places smoke detectors in corridors and key common areas to keep escape routes clear during emergencies.

 Fire Alarm: M Category